monicabaluna/transactions/README.md

 Even though memory-wise it's inefficient, this design favors faster querying and may be easily used to later add sharding (for example, shard by sender's geographical zone).
-Given the current schema, the 'sender' field could be used as sharding key.
+Given the current scheme, the 'sender' field could be used as sharding key.

 Also, this design makes adding indexes very easy.